tommasomoretti/tommasomoretti/README.md

 # Hello friend

-My name is Tommaso and i'm a freelance data analyst from Italy 🇮🇹🇹
+My name is Tommaso and i'm a freelance data analyst from 🇮🇹.

 I ❤️ build cloud infrastructures for collect, store analyse and visualize data.